Amazon is the largest online retailer in Europe and thousands of people in Ireland shop online at Amazon UK every day.

 Amazon charges you the import fees and will arrange for them to be paid on your behalf to Irish Revenue.

 Therefore – no further charges will be requested in Ireland by An Post or couriers.

-If the estimate does turn out to be higher than the actual import fees , then Amazon will refund you the difference.
+If the estimate of import fees does turn out to be higher than the actual import fees , then Amazon will refund you the difference.

 The changes outlined in this article are aimed at shoppers in Ireland – but the same changes will apply to online shoppers anywhere in the EU buying from Amazon UK and many other websites.

-A Summary of changes to online sales from the UK to Ireland from Jan 2021 .
+A Summary of Changes to online sales from the UK to Ireland from January 2021 .